UNCONFIRMED LISTING •

 British New Wave

 This year we will have a special focus on British Short filmmaking and we encourage both emerging and established British filmmakers to submit.
-Later in the year we hope to curate a touring programme of British Short Films to various locations within the UK and abroad - the best films selected will be included in the tour so there is a added incentive to submit your films to Kinofilm.
+Following the festival we hope to curate a touring programme of British Short Films to various independent cinema locations within the UK and abroad - the best films selected will be included in the tour so there is a added incentive to submit your films to Kinofilm.

 Women in Shorts.